 In addition to assets, the statement of net position and or balance sheet will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense expenditure) until then.
+The Drainage District has no deferred outflows of resources.

-In addition to liabilities, the statement of net position and or balance sheet will sometimes report a separate section for deferred inflows of resources.
+In addition to habilities, the statement of net position and or balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The Drainage District has no deferred inflows of resources.